Showing posts with label Faye Dunaway. Show all posts

 Panic at the Disco

 Since the title already clues us in that the building is going to go up like a matchstick, the film doesn't waste any time trying to build false suspense by pretending to be about anything else.
 We're introduced to the setting, The Glass Tower: a near-literal imposing erection jutting phallically from the testicular San Francisco hills.
-A building whose façade is shimmering gold and whose interior is an eye-strain symphony of '70s game-show orange.
+A building whose façade is shimmering gold and whose interior is an eye-strain symphony of '70s game-show orange and gold.
 Residents occupy the floors above the 81st, and lower floors are devoted to commercial tenants (including the building's developer, Duncan Enterprises—they of the Starship Enterprise interior design and bedroom-equipped executive offices).
-With the "where" established, The Towering Inferno moves on to introducing the "who" by means of cinema shorthand: aka clichés.
+With the "where" established, The Towering Inferno moves on to introducing the "who" by means of cinema shorthand: aka clichés and archetypes.

 Paul Newman as Doug Roberts - "The Architect"